ecobytes/docker-roundcube/README.md

-# robbertkl/roundcube
+# gandhiano/roundcube

 [![](https://badge.imagelayers.io/robbertkl/roundcube:latest.svg)](https://imagelayers.io/?images=robbertkl/roundcube:latest)

+Forked from [robbertkl/roundcube]

 Roundcube Docker container:

-* Made for [robbertkl/docker-mail](https://github.com/robbertkl/docker-mail), but can be used separately
+* Made for use with [modoboa](https://github.com/modoboa/modoboa), but can be used separately
 * It differs from [alunduil/roundcube](https://hub.docker.com/r/alunduil/roundcube/) in a number of ways:
     * Built from stable Roundcube releases, instead of a random master snapshot
     * Uses NGINX instead of Apache